nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     Search for properties whose property type field contain patterns specified in `[t/PROPERTY_TYPE]`.

-    The following property types are supported:
+    The following property types are supported: Hdb, Condo, Landed
-    * hdb
-    * condo
-    * landed

 * `[a/ADDRESS]`